User having WRITE permission couldn't update a document

 It seems metacat doesn't handle a user's update action correctly, who only has "READ+WRITE" permission.

-#1 Updated by Matt Jones over 11 years ago
+#1 Updated by Matt Jones almost 12 years ago

 This might be a regression due to recent access control handling changes.
 From my fuzzy memory, I seem to remember that we used to have some logic in the code that would check to see if an EML document was being updated whether there were changes to the access rules -- if not, then only write permission was needed for the update, but if access changes then ALL permission or ChangePermission permission would be needed.
 Maybe now we are failing to detect the case of an EML document being updated without changes to its access rules?